Bukayo Saka deserves more recognition for Arsenal heroics, Raheem Sterling looks a Chelsea misfit - The Radar

 Sterling's pedigree is not in doubt.
 He is a four-time title winner whose 121 goals and 63 assists in 376 games put him among the Premier League's top 20 players in both categories.

-That productivity has of course dipped since his arrival from Manchester City.
-But it is his defensive work which raises the biggest questions about his place in this Chelsea team.
+But that level of productivity has dipped since his arrival from Manchester City and his defensive work raises even bigger questions about his place in this Chelsea team.

 Premier League tracking data for this season shows Sterling has covered roughly a kilometre less than Chelsea's other attacking players at just 9.5km per 90 minutes.
 Only Mykhailo Mudryk registers fewer off-the-ball pressures per 90 minutes.